 March 29th 2021

-If you’re one of the 125 million visitors to skincare expert Caroline Hirons’ blog you’ll already be familiar with her straight forward, honest take on the skincare world.
-Never one to mince her words, Caroline isn't afraid to call out beauty brands on their BS and help us mere mortals get to grips the latest launches it’s worth investing in - and that’s exactly what she does in her new book (out on June 25), simply called Skincare: The Ultimate No-nonsense Guide.
-We told you she was straight-forward.
+If you’re one of the 200 million visitors to the skincare expert's blog, you’ll already be familiar with her straightforward, honest take on the skincare world.
+Never one to mince her words, Caroline isn't afraid to call out beauty brands on their BS and help us mere mortals get to grips with the latest launches worth investing in – and that’s exactly what she did in her debut book, simply called Skincare: The Ultimate No-nonsense Guide, when it launched in 2020.

 Who’s the book for?